RickyDonne/100-days-of-code/log.md

 I need to focus a bit more in C and C++.
 Before going in depth in DSA.
 I will be spending few more days with C and C++ before commiting my entire time to DSA.

+### Day 5: January, 5th, 2021

+**Today's Progress**:
+Revised some of the theory concepts of C from a course on Udemy.
+Solved one problem in codewars.
+Practiced implementaion of CLL.

+My code on CLL: https://github.com/RickyDonne/Practice/blob/main/CLL.c

+**Thoughts:**
+Doing an actual C course from Udemy helped me get more clear picture of few concepts.
+I will need few more days to complete the course.

 ### Day : January, , 2021

 **Today's Progress**: